OptimistGuy03/OptimistGuy03/README.md

 # Om Gupta

-**Aspiring Software Engineer | M.C.A in Computer Science, Dept. of Computer Application,School of Information Science & Technology, MAKAUT, WB**
+**Aspiring Software Engineer | M.C.A in Computer Science, School of Information Science & Technology, MAKAUT, WB**

 Welcome to my GitHub profile!
 I'm Om Gupta, a dedicated and enthusiastic Software Development Engineer in training, with a Master’s in Computer Applications from MAKAUT.
 I love building, testing, and ensuring quality in software systems, and I'm constantly learning new tools and technologies to improve my craft.